ku-nlp/jumanpp/README.md

   -DCMAKE_INSTALL_PREFIX=<prefix> # where to install Juman++
 $ make install -j<parallelism>
 ```
 ## Building from git

 Generally, the differences between the package
 and this repository is the presence of a prebuilt model
-and absense of some development scripts.
+and absence of some development scripts.

 ```bash
 $ mkdir cmake-build-dir # CMake does not support in-source builds